 The grade of A at The King's College indicates excellent work.
 The grade of B indicates above average achievement.
 The grade of C indicates a satisfactory meeting of requirements.
 The grade of D reveals accomplishment that is generally unsatisfactory.
 F is a failing grade; it indicates very unsatisfactory work, and the course must be repeated in order to receive credit.
 In addition, College Writing, Research Writing, and all required Major courses must be repeated if the student receives a grade of C- or lower.
-For Business and Finance majors, BUS273: Principles of Management and Organization, BUS276: Business Communications and Presentations, MAT165: Finite Math for Business and MAT170: Calculus, count as major courses for the purposes of this policy.
+For Business and Finance majors, BUS276: Business Communications and Presentations, MAT165: Finite Math for Business, and MAT170: Calculus, count as major courses for the purposes of this policy.